 I tweeted out yesterday that I had read this quantitative statement in two tweets today but could not verify the source when someone replied saying “83% of statistics are made up on the spot”.
 Unfortunately, without a source, this is how these statements of facts are treated.
 I try very hard to make sure I do my research when I blog, author an article, give a presentation, etc. to represent the information as accurately as possible with source references to support my statements and position.
 As a student I was taught the importance of citing your sources, as an industry analyst, I learned the value of citing your sources.
 Your credibility depends on it!
 Please, when you cite a quantitative statement, please back it up with your source.
 If you cannot back it up, but you feel it is true based on your experience, then please remove the quantitative and add, “from my experience” or “it would seem to me” or “if this is true” – perhaps then someone will respond in kind with the actual source for you but along the way, you will not have potentially damaged your own “street cred”

-By the way, 14% of the world’s population prefer the color purple, not the movie, but the color and blue is apparently the most popular favorite across the globe.
-You can read all about it HERE (per Jay) in the survey by Cheskin, MSI-ITM, and CMCD/Visual Symbols Library – three global marketing firms.
+By the way, 13% of the world’s population prefers the color purple, not the movie, but the color and blue is apparently the most popular favorite across the globe.
+You can read all about it HERE in the survey by Scott Design or just take a look at this infographic.

 Chapa, signing off